Lithocarpus havilandii

 Lithocarpus havilandii is a tree in the beech family Fagaceae.
+It is native to Borneo and Sulawesi.

+The species was first described as Quercus havilandii by Otto Stapf in 1894.
 It is named for the British surgeon and naturalist George Darby Haviland.
+In 1944 Euphemia Cowan Barnett placed the species in genus Lithocarpus as L. haviliandii.

 Description

 Lithocarpus havilandii grows as a tree up to 25 m tall with a trunk diameter of up to 40 cm.
 The greyish brown bark is smooth, flaky or lenticellate.
 Its coriaceous leaves measure up to 9.5 cm long.
 The flowers are solitary on the rachis.
 The brownish acorns are ovoid to conical and measure up to 2 cm across.

 Distribution and habitat

-Lithocarpus havilandii grows naturally in Borneo and Sulawesi.
-Its habitat is montane forests from 1300 m to 2500 m altitude.
+Lithocarpus havilandii grows naturally in western Borneo and central and southern Sulawesi.
+Its habitat is montane forests from 1300 m to 2500 m elevation.